 How is FIV contracted?
 FIV is most commonly spread by deep bite wounds.
 For this reason, it is more common in cats who roam (or used to roam) outdoors, where aggressive fighting and territorial behavior is commonplace.
 Kittens can also contract FIV from a FIV+ mother, although this is not always the case.

 What are the symptoms?
 Cats in the early stages of infection with FIV usually display enlarged lymph nodes and fever.
 Typically, these symptoms are temporary, and may not be noticeable.
 Lingering symptoms include those normally correlated with clinical immunodeficiency, including poor coat appearance, persistent low-grade fever, inappetence, and inflammation.
 FIV+ cats are more vulnerable to common bacteria, so they’re more likely to experience frequent colds and infections of the respiratory system, bowel, or urinary tract.

 Is there a test for FIV?
 Yes!
-Most cats adopted through reputable shelters are given a combination ELISA test which detects both FIV and FeLV (more on that later).
-While these tests are not perfect, a positive diagnosis can be confirmed by a more specific IFA test.
+Cats adopted through FCS are given a combination ELISA test which detects both FIV and FeLV (more on that later).
+While these tests are not 100% accurate, a positive diagnosis can be confirmed by a more specific IFA test.